ishmeet-codes/ishmeet-codes.github.io/my_experience/readme.md

 # Day 3  Universal Human Values, Canva Insights, and CodeGNE Leadership

-Today marked the sixth day of my college journey, and it was packed with learning, interaction, and leadership.
+Today marked the third day of my college journey, and it was packed with learning, interaction, and leadership.

 #### Universal Human Values: A Path to Happiness